 You may have heard news reports about a possible connection between

-COVID-19 and a rare but serious health condition in children called Multi-System Inflammatory Syndrome in Children (MIS-C).
-We continue to watch this newly recognized syndrome very carefully.
+COVID-19 and a rare but serious health condition in children called multisystem inflammatory syndrome in children (MIS-C).
 Scientists from around the world, including pediatric specialists, are working together to understand MIS-C and how best to diagnose and treat it.

 What we know

-Children with MIS-C have a fever and inflammation in their body that is confirmed by lab tests.
-While different, the condition shares some of the symptoms of other rare childhood conditions such as Kawasaki Disease.
+Children with MIS-C have a fever and inflammation in their body that gets confirmed from lab tests.
+While different, MIS-C has some of the same symptoms as other rare childhood conditions such as

 Symptoms of MIS-C

 Children with MIS-C are very ill with a fever for 24 hours or more, have inflammation in their bodies and problems with many organs, such as the intestines, heart, brain, lungs, skin, and kidneys.

 Contact your child's pediatrician right away if you notice any of these symptoms: